leonardocasini/MultiTarget-Tracking/README.md

 # Multi-Target Tracking

-Estimate object trajectories in an automotive context, using KITTI dataset, with mask RCNNs.
+Estimate object trajectories in an automotive context, using KITTI dataset, with Mask-RCNN.
 A very detailed description of the implamentation is available in the relazione.pdf file (but in italian).

 ## Prerequisites